blakkan/blakkan.github.io/_posts/2015-01-02-Death-Valley.md

 ---
 Trip to Death Valley over New Year's weekend, 2015.
 First stop: The Ash Medows wildlife area.

-Ash medows is east of Death Valley.
-Although a dry, alkali flat, there is water below the surface.
+Ash meadows is an alkali flat east of Death Valley.
 Hot springs feed small streams, which are the habitat of small desert pupfish.
 ![Blue spring in the desert](/images/death_valley/AshMedowsSpring.png){: .dropshadow }

 Here is the famous *Devil's Hole*, only home of the highly endangered Devil's Hole Pupfish.
-The instruments visible at one end of the pool are for remote monitoring of the water level and other conditions in the pool.
+The instruments visible at one end of the pool are for remote monitoring of the water level in the pool.
 This photo is taken from a public-access viewing bridge over the hole, which is perhaps fourty feet above the water level.
 ![Dark water at the bottom of a rock chasm](/images/death_valley/DevilsHole.png){: .dropshadow }

 There are more Mesquite trees than Ash trees visible from the boardwalk, and most of them carry a heavy crop of mistletoe.
 (Looking quite dead or dormant this time of year).